CreateSean/craft-starter/README.md

 13. Sprig - Reactive components

-## Templates

-Create the static templates in templates/static and then link to each template in the index.twig file.

-* You can see an example template set up already.
-* add any partials to the templates/_includes

 ## Redactor

 Redactor has the [link-attribute plugin installed](https://github.com/simplicate-web/redactor-link-attr) Adding/editing data attribute options is a 2 step process.